-Us hard core guys hung in there and could see the potential in this waste product, it could be used for free heating, we had to clean up that awful smoke & smell before we could move on.
+As hard core guys hung in there, and could see the potential in this waste product, it could be used for free heating, we had to clean up that awful smoke & smell before we could move on.

 I'm pretty sure we lived under a black cloud I had made myself, for two years until it sort of came right.
 Guys on youtube came forward with their marvelous steel creations that were perfect in every way, apart from the chicken shit welding.
 Theirs didn't smoke, yeah right.

-The next step was to introduce air, compressed air worked wonders, but the noise of the compressor running didn't.
-Fans were next, and did i buy a lot of fans, still to this day i have boxes of fans still wraped up, never used, as the CFPM (cubic feet per minute) was never srong enough to clear up the smoke.
+The next step was to introduce air, compressed air worked, but the noise of the compressor running didn't.
+Fans were next, and did we purchaed a lot of fans, still to this day i have boxes of fans still new wrapped up, never used, as the CFPM (cubic feet per minute) was never strong enough to clear up the smoke.

 Next we had to address the overheating of these heaters and make them safer for our customers, the drip fed heaters were dangerous in the wrong hands, they could turn red hot the minute you turned your back, so electronics, & pumps were introduced to control oil flow, to stop the over & under supply of oil.
-This made our heaters so good that we can now light it at 8am, and turn it off at 10.30pm using Wifi heater controller on the mobile while in bed and never have to check it throughout the day.
+This made our heaters so good that we can now light it at 8am, and turn it off at 10.30pm using Wifi APP on the mobile, while in bed and never have to check it throughout the day.
+Brillant.

 The video shows waste oil heating today with nothing except a heatwave exiting the flue.